oktadev/ionic-jhipster-starter/README.md

 ### E2E Tests

-IThe E2E test configuration is from the official [ionic-unit-testing-example](https://github.com/ionic-team/ionic-unit-testing-example) repository.
+The E2E test configuration is from the official [ionic-unit-testing-example](https://github.com/ionic-team/ionic-unit-testing-example) repository.
 The e2e folder structure has been changed a bit.

 ```
 /e2e